alterNERDtive/EDDiscovery-wiki/Translations.md

 Then start with the .tlf file and translate the generic UCs and the PopOutInfo.* entries.

+Example-ex.* is the master source of translation Ids.
+We keep them up to date with the source code.
+The other translation files are then based off of example-ex.

 Run EDD, your language should appear in settings | Languages.
 Select it.
 Close EDD and re-run.
 Your translations should then be there - press the panel drop down button on the toolbar and the panel names should have changed to your text.

 Then continue.
 EDDiscoveryForm and EDDiscoveryController are the next ones to do.
 Then you can pick off the panels at your leisure.
 The two .tlp files address the journal entries (affecting what's printed on the history panel) and the Materials/Commodity names.